EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/using_containers.md

 Containers have benefits such as:

-- Reproducibility - Containers bundle everything your software needs, so it runs the same everywhere.
+- Reproducibility and portability - Containers bundle everything your software needs, making it portable and ensuring it behaves the same everywhere.
 - Easy setup - Collaborators, reviewers can get started quickly by just pulling the application build image and run it.
 - Version control -  You can tag containers to match specific versions of your code.
-- Automation-friendly - Verion controled and containers itself can also be automated with [CI-CD][ci_cd] to keep test and deploymenet steps consistent.
+- Automation-friendly - Version controlled containers themselves can also be automated with [CI-CD][ci_cd] to keep test and deployment steps consistent.
-- Lightweight and portable - Uses fewer resources than virtual machines.
-Works on laptops, servers, or the cloud with no system mismatch issues.
+- Lightweight - Containers use fewer resources than virtual machines.

 ## Containerised Development for Python using Docker